bryanlougheed/orbitalchime/README.md

 ## Toturial

-A jupyter notebook tutorial detailing the use of the functions is also included, see "orbitalthebox_tutorial.ipynb".
+A jupyter notebook tutorial detailing the use of the functions is also included, see `orbitalthebox_tutorial.ipynb`.